 Today, there are many barriers between people – race, social status, politics, sexual preference, and personality differences.
 But Christ breaks down these barriers so we can transform the most hopeless relationships into deep, loving friendships.

-The book of Philemon gives us a great template for appealing to our brothers and sisters about issues of disagreement.
-Like Paul, we should be neither demanding nor threatening.
+The book of Philemon gives us a great template for appealing to and resolving a disagreement with a friend.
+Like Paul, we should be neither demanding nor threatening to our brothers and sisters in Christ.
 We must deal graciously with each other like God has dealt with us through Christ.
 The book is invaluable for learning how to dispense grace in our day-to-day lives.

 This week discuss :

-- Have you ever helped resolve a disagreement between two friends?
+- Have you ever helped resolve a conflict between two friends?

 - Was it a good outcome or one you regretted afterward?